Introduction to Database Normalization

 Database normalization is a process used to organize a database into tables and columns.
-The main idea with this is that a table should be about a specific topic and only supporting topics included.
+There are three main forms: first normal form , second normal form, and third normal form.
+The main idea is each table should be about a specific topic and only supporting topics included.
 Take a spreadsheet containing the information as an example, where the data contains salespeople and customers serving several purposes:

 By limiting a table to one purpose you reduce the number of duplicate data contained within your database.
 This eliminates some issues stemming from database modifications.

 To achieve these objectives, we’ll use some established rules.
+This is called database normalization.
 As you apply these rules, new tables are formed.
-The progression from unruly to optimized passes through several normal forms.
+The progression from unruly to optimized passes through several normal forms: first, second, and third normal form.

 Reasons for Database Normalization